marinamagana2/cartel-network-analysis/README.md

 ## 💡 Inspiration

-I’ve always been curious about how criminal networks actually work — not just what they do, but how they’re structured behind the scenes.
+I’ve always been curious about how criminal networks actually work, not just what they do, but how they’re structured behind the scenes.
 This project came from that curiosity, shaped a bit by what I’ve grown up around and what I might want to do in the future.

 I used Python, NetworkX, Plotly, and real-world cartel data to build visualizations of groups like CJNG, Sinaloa, La Familia Michoacana, and others.
 The graphs show who’s connected to who, how strong those ties are, and how power moves through the network whether through alliances, leadership, or even conflict.